hjunleon/hjunleon/README.md

 </em></p>
 <br />

 Hi, I'm Jun Leong, a passionate software engineer from Singapore.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
-My interests are pretty broad, so you'll won't be bored with what you see! 😄
+My interests are pretty broad, so you won't be bored with what you see! 😄

 I am also an open-source enthusiast as I love how the culture of collaboration and knowledge sharing.